You are here

 Wednesday, October 9, 2019 | 7 p.m. vs. Bethany | Mabee Arena

 The Stevens Center at St. John's Military School

-The launch event of our yearlong celebration is a dinner on Saturday of Homecoming & Family Weekend, honoring Dr. Mary Virginia "Ginny" Bevan, whos foresight and tenacity helped lead the statewide efforts to provide opportunities for women to compete in intercollegiate athletics.
+The launch event of our yearlong celebration is a dinner on Saturday of Homecoming & Family Weekend, honoring Dr. Mary Virginia "Ginny" Bevan, whose foresight and tenacity helped lead the statewide efforts to provide opportunities for women to compete in intercollegiate athletics.
 All are welcome to attend, and we extend a special invitation to female athletes, coaches and mentors throughout the past five decades who have been a part of the history of women in athletics at Kansas Wesleyan University.